eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 If you experience any problems, starting with release 0.6.0 of Hono, it is recommended to switch to the release branch (e.g. `0.6.x`) instead of using the default master branch.
-However this documentation is only published from the master branch, so there may be incosistencies between the repository content and the documentation.
+However this documentation is only published from the master branch, so there may be inconsistencies between the repository content and the documentation.
 In this case you can read through `index.md` file, checked out from the branch you cloned.
 The file is located in the directory `hono-site/content/deployment/openshift_s2i`.